Create AI agent tools

 RETURNS STRING

-COMMENT 'Returns metadata about a particular customer given the customer name, including the customer email and ID.
-The
+COMMENT 'Returns metadata about a specific customer including their email and ID.'

 RETURN SELECT CONCAT(